warrenmcallister/awstest3/task.md

 ```

 ## POST /solution?candidate=${candidateId}
-To complete the task you should `POST` a JSON array to this URL.
-You should send an array of objects, that contain the users, and their respective interests in products.
+To complete the task, you should POST a JSON array to this URL.
+You should send an array of
+objects that contains the users and their respective product interests.

-- A user is considered to be interested in a product, if he/she mentions either the products full `name` or it's `color` in any of his/her messages on the board.
+-	A user is considered to be interested in a product if he/she mentions either the product's full name or its color in any of his/her messages on the board.
-- You can assume that the users have no typos in the names/colors and they use the same case as in the product listing.
+- You can assume that user messages have no typos, and that the letter casing of product names/colors remains unchanged.
-- The array should be sorted by the users `id` and should not contain duplicates.
+-	Your JSON array should be sorted by user id, and should not contain duplicate users.
-- In case the user is interested in multiple `products`, his/her `products` array should be sorted by product `id`.
+- If a user is interested in multiple products, his/her products array should be sorted by product id.
-- The array `products` should not contain duplicates.
+-	A user's products arrays should not contain duplicate products.

 **Example solution** (using the input above):